 The Wayne State University Genetic Counseling Graduate Program is strategically designed to provide a solid foundation in scientific knowledge and counseling skills, both equally important for success as a professional genetic counselor.
 Our goal is to provide our students an educational environment which is conducive to developing the skills, knowledge and attitudes (practice based competencies) needed to function successfully as productive and responsible genetic counselors in a variety of work settings.
 Students are expected to complete the program in two years (five semesters) on a full-time basis.
-Approximately six students are accepted into the genetic counseling program each academic year.
+Approximately eight students are accepted into the genetic counseling program each academic year.
 The high faculty to student ratio provides the opportunity for individualized instruction and mentoring.
 The program has achieved “Full Accreditation” by the Accreditation Council for Genetic Counseling.

 Click here for a printable overview of our program for potential applicants.

 Click here for a brochure from the Association of Genetic Counseling Program Directors highlighting some features of genetic counselors and successful applicants.

 Please contact us should you have any questions about our program.

 Center for Molecular Medicine and Genetics

 Wayne State University School of Medicine